axfv/WorkshopTrendFilter/README.md

 # WorkshopTrendFilter
-Visit Steam Workshop with block rules.
+## Overview
+A Flask web application that filters Steam Workshop trend items based on a block list.